Material 'Sea Stone'

 non-toxic ingredients and binders.
 It features solid, hardness and aesthetic texture

 like a stone.

-Every year, 7 million tons of seashells are discarded by the seafood industry and aquaculture.
+Every year, 7 million tons of Seashells are discarded by the fishing industry and by aquafarming.